-Progression from Year 12 to Year 13 is subject to students demonstrating the capacity to benefit from the Year 13 course.
-The second year is more demanding academically, so students who are struggling in Year 12 are unlikely to continue into Year 13.
-Students whose performance in assessment and exams is a cause for concern, will be asked to undertake revision and resits to improve their performance.
+The second year of sixth form study is more demanding academically, so students who are struggling in Year 12 are likely to find Year 13 a considerable challenge.
+Students whose performance in assessment and exams is a cause for concern, will be expected to undertake revision and resits to improve their performance.